social grammar (n.)

 Distinctions

-a person can follow etiquette perfectly while still violating social grammar (e.g., being overly formal, poorly timed, or emotionally misaligned)
+a person can follow etiquette perfectly while still misaligning with social grammar (e.g. being overly formal, poorly timed, or emotionally misaligned)

 politeness: strategies for managing respect, minimizing friction, and preserving social harmony; often about softening, indirectness, and face-saving